Witnessing the global change of the environment

-Today, we have 250,000+ students and 12,000+ teachers in 35 countries (and counting) involved in the Young Reporters for the Environment programme - called YRE.
-Over 8,000 photos 3,915 articles and 700 videos have been submitted to national competitions to date, in three categories – articles, photography, and video.
-Nine international winners are chosen every year.
+Today, we have 250,000+ students and 12,000+ teachers in 34 countries (and counting) involved in the Young Reporters for the Environment programme.
+So far, over 8,000 photos, 3,915 articles and 700 videos have been submitted to annual national competitions in four categories: articles, photography, video, and international collaboration.

 For more information about the origins of the Young Reporters for the Environment (YRE), check out this video featuring Philippe Saugier – the YRE creator – and Pedro Marcelino, one of the earliest YRE students (Mission Antarctica, 1996).